How Much Does an Epoxy Garage Floor Cost?

 Our team has done this research for you so you don’t have to worry about it.
 We’ve compiled all the information that we think will be helpful to you in making your decision.

-The national average cost to install epoxy flooring in your garage is $1,870 – $2,700. (thumbtack.com)
+The national average cost to install it in your garage ranges from $1,870 – $2,700. (thumbtack.com)

 - TYPES OF EPOXY GARAGE FLOOR COATINGS AND AVERAGE COSTS